-William “Willy” Theodore Ribbs, Jr. is the first African American to test-drive a Formula One car, the first African American to compete in the Indianapolis 500 in Indiana, and one of only a few African American NASCAR racers.
+William “Willy” Theodore Ribbs, Jr. is the first African American to test-drive a Formula One car, the first African American to compete in the Indianapolis 500, and one of only a few African American NASCAR racers.

 Ribbs won the pole in the Long Beach (California) Formula Atlantic Race in 1982, outpacing veteran drivers before his engine failed.
 He won five races in the Kansas-based Sports Car Club of America (SCCA) Trans-Am in 1983 and was honored as Pro Rookie of the Year.
 After competing in two NASCAR Winston Cup races in 1986, financial difficulties, including the lack of corporate sponsorship, kept his team from finishing the season.